MichaelCurrin/emadmasroor.github.io/test.md

 usemathjax: true
 ---

-# Welcome

-Let's see if posts work this way.
-I just made some changes
+# Let's try and implement some LaTeX:

+This should render:
 $$ x = 1 $$